codemerx/CodemerxDecompile/README.md

 2. Start the app using `./CodemerxDecompile/CodemerxDecompile`

 ### MacOS
-1. Extract the archive using `tar -xzpf ./CodemerxDecompile-macos-arm64.tar.gz`
+1. Extract the archive:
+    - ARM64 - `tar -xzpf ./CodemerxDecompile-macos-arm64.tar.gz`
+    - x64 - `tar -xzpf ./CodemerxDecompile-macos-x64.tar.gz`
 2. Remove the quarantine attribute using `xattr -d com.apple.quarantine CodemerxDecompile.app`.
 This is necessary as the app is not signed and MacOS reports it as "CodemerxDecompile is damaged and can't be opened.".
 3. Start `CodemerxDecompile.app`